johannespetereit/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition_09.md

 1. Re-open the JSON view for the web deployment and then find the **cpu** resource requirements for the web container.
 Change this value to `125m`.

    ![This is a screenshot of the Edit a Deployment dialog box with various displayed information about ports, env, and resources.
 The resources node, with cpu: 125m selected, is highlighted.](media/2021-03-26-18-24-06.png "Change cpu value")

+2. In the same JSON tab, find the port resource under readinessProbe and update it to 3000.

-2. Select **Review + save**, confirm the change and then select **Save** to update the deployment.
+3. Select **Review + save**, confirm the change and then select **Save** to update the deployment.

-3. From the navigation menu, select **Replica Sets** under **Workloads**.
+4. From the navigation menu, select **Replica Sets** under **Workloads**.
 From the view's Replica Sets list select the web replica set.

-4. When the deployment update completes, four web pods should be shown in running state.
+5. When the deployment update completes, four web pods should be shown in running state.

    ![Four web pods are listed in the Pods box, and all have green check marks and are listed as Running.](media/2021-03-26-18-24-35.png "Four pods running")

-5. Return to the browser tab with the sample web application loaded.
+6. Return to the browser tab with the sample web application loaded.
 Refresh the stats page at /stats to watch the display update to reflect the different api pods by observing the host name refresh.

 ### Task 3: Perform a rolling update